Working Group D: Cyber Security Culture and Skills

-In September 2021, a new initiative was proposed to the WG D by the United Kingdom for “Developing cyber security as a profession”.
-Since then, a Project Team was formed and developed a survey of stakeholder views on cyber security as a profession.
-The aim of the survey is to raise awareness and gather international views on developing cyber security as a profession.
-The survey explores how we can cement professional standards and quality assurance in the profession without adding unnecessary barriers to entry and progression, how we can ensure we are attracting the next generation of cyber security professionals, and how we can ensure employers are able to recruit the right people.
-We welcome everyone to participate to the survey and help the project team out with their goal.
+In 2021, a new initiative was proposed to the WG D by the United Kingdom for “Developing cyber security as a profession”.
+A Project Team was formed and developed a survey to raise awareness and gather international views on developing cyber security as a profession.
+The survey explored how we can cement professional standards and quality assurance in the profession without adding unnecessary barriers to entry and progression and how we can ensure we are attracting the next generation of cyber security professionals.

 In 2020, WG D formed a smaller Project Team on Cyber Awareness to work on the development of a Cyber Security Awareness Campaigns Toolkit.
 The Project Team is currently working on the research towards the implementation of the toolkit and aims to deliver a first plan by the GFCE Annual V-Meeting 2020.

 Details of work done by Working Group D can be found in GFCE Annual Report 2020.

 Ambitions for Working group D in 2021 can also be found in the Working groups Workplan.